Neagu-Robert/Masaj-By-Melinda/src/services/notifications/README.md

 ## Notification Types

-- `booking_created` - Sent when a new booking is created
+- `booking_created_customer` - Sent when a customer creates a new booking
+- `booking_updated_profile` - Sent when a user updates their booking from profile
+- `booking_cancelled_profile` - Sent when a user cancels their booking from profile
+- `booking_created_admin` - Sent when an admin creates a booking
-- `booking_updated` - Sent when a booking is updated
+- `booking_updated_admin` - Sent when an admin updates a booking
-- `booking_cancelled` - Sent when a booking is cancelled
+- `booking_cancelled_admin` - Sent when an admin cancels a booking
 - `reminder` - Sent as a reminder for upcoming bookings

 ## Automated Reminders

-to be implemented
+The reminder system is implemented via a Supabase Edge Function (`supabase/functions/send-reminders/index.ts`) that runs on a cron schedule to send reminder emails to customers one day before their appointments.

 ## Architecture

 - `config.ts` - Configuration settings and environment variables
 - `types.ts` - TypeScript interfaces and types
-- `emailService.ts` - Vercel API route integration for email notifications
+- `emailService.ts` - Supabase Edge Function integration for email notifications
-- `smsService.ts` - Vercel API route integration for SMS notifications
+- `smsService.ts` - Supabase Edge Function integration for SMS notifications
 - `loggingService.ts` - Notification logging functionality
 - `notificationService.ts` - Core notification service with queue
 - `hooks.ts` - React hooks for using notifications in components
 - `index.ts` - Main exports
-- `api/send-email.ts` - Vercel API route for email notifications
+- `supabase/functions/send-email/index.ts` - Supabase Edge Function for email notifications
-- `api/send-sms.ts` - Vercel API route for SMS notifications
+- `supabase/functions/send-sms/index.ts` - Supabase Edge Function for SMS notifications
+- `supabase/functions/send-reminders/index.ts` - Supabase Edge Function for reminder notifications

 ## Notification implementations
 - `booking_created_customer` - When booked from the customer's booking page, will send and email to the logged in customers and an sms to the admin numbers responsible with booking handleing (booking responsible admins to be implemented)